Welcome to the first half of the Autumn Term. We have two classes in Year 5, Birch and Elm. You can meet your teachers to the right.

 Top tips for Year 5

-PE: The children will have PE on a Friday afternoon with Activity For All coaches.
-The focus this half term will be rounders and athletics.
+PE: Elm will have PE on a Wednesday morning and Birch will have P.E on a Friday afternoon with Activity For All coaches.
+The focus this half term will be tag rugby.
 The children should come into school with their PE kit on and school jumper.
 If the weather is cold, children can also bring in an additional jumper or hoodie for outdoor activities.

-Reading Books: Reading books and reading records should be brought in every day.
-Children will read daily and any reading at home should be noted in their reading records.
+Reading Books: Reading books should be brought in every day.
+Children will read daily and any reading at home could be noted on Seesaw.
 As always, the children are responsible for completing reading quizzes.
 They will be given plenty of opportunities to change their reading books.